-It is a saying that humans are always the weakest link in security, and it couldn’t be more true.
-Your employees may have gotten great training, set strong complex passwords, and are otherwise diligent about the companies security best practices, but anti-virus can certainly make the difference between a fraudulent email and a compromised network.
+It is a saying that humans are always the weakest link in security, and it couldn't be more true.
+Your employees may have gotten great training, set strong complex passwords, and are otherwise diligent about the companies cybersecurity best practices, but anti-virus can still play a critical role in when a network is in danger of being compromised.

-Your user may receive a phishing email from another compromised account in the company.
-This email would be from a legitimate sender and look official in every way.
-When the user clicks on the spreadsheet attached in the email, the anti-virus warns of a possibly malicious file and blocks the document from opening.
-This single act of having strong anti-virus software in place may have potentially prevented a ransomware infection from spreading from machine to machine across your network and compromising your entire business.
+For example, your user may receive a phishing email from another compromised account in the company.
+This email would be from a legitimate sender and looks official in every way.
+When the user clicks on the spreadsheet attached in the email, the anti-virus software warns of a possibly malicious file and blocks the document from opening.
+This single act of having strong anti-virus measures in place may have potentially prevented a ransomware infection from spreading from machine to machine across your network and compromising your entire business.

 Whether you use ESET, SentinelOne, Webroot, or another product, it is absolutely vital to have strong end-point protection for each workstation and server in your network.
 This will be your last defense against malicious files and actors attempting to infiltrate your network.
 Where the attacker has gotten through every security measure put in place, your end-point anti-virus protection could mean the difference between another day at the office and thousands of dollars worth of data recovery and repair.

 Securing your network with firewalls is an incredibly important measure to implement in today's security climate.
 Your firewalls should be blocking every port on every workstation and server unless it is absolutely necessary to leave open, and in most cases, you will want to lock this down to only allow access to internal IP addresses and computers.